wzhouwzhou/easypathutil/README.md

 • Export the PathBuilder as an npm module to eliminate the need for the above point when attempting to use a PathBuilder.

+### Goals/Why use Easypathutil
+• This package hopes to make your paths easier to follow for deeply nested files.
 • Easily check for existence of a file or folder, read, get stats, or require.

-### Goals/Why use Easypathutil
-This package hopes to make your paths easier to follow for deeply nested files.
+• Lightweight: Package size is around 6kB

 The tutorial below aims to demonstrate the core functionality of this package.

 ### Show me in action